tsu-denim/unjenkins/README.md

 ### How do I get set up? ###

 * To set up, pull the master branch and connect to dca/tca via open vpn.
 * Deployment instructions: Run mvn clean install -U on the repository and a single jar file will be created in the target folder.
 This is an UBER jar!
 It contains all the libraries needed to run, making distribution a snap!
-Starting the server requires a simple command "java -jar unjenkins-snapshot-vX.X.jar"
+Starting the server requires a simple command "java -jar unjenkins-snapshot-vX.X.jar".
+Place this jar file wherever you would like to run un-jenkins and fire off the command.